LilkoPetkov/NBA-Player-API/readme.md

  - https://nba-api-vxlu.onrender.com/search-player/$name (string) - It is advisable to search for a last name, the result will be all players that match the name along with their IDs
  - https://nba-api-vxlu.onrender.com/regular-seasons/player/$id (int) - Search for all regular season stats for a given player
  - https://nba-api-vxlu.onrender.com/post-seasons/player/$id (int) - Search for all post season stats for a given player
  - https://nba-api-vxlu.onrender.com/career-high/player/$id (int) - Search for career high

 ---

+All the requests should be GET

+---

+---
 **NOTE**